 While waiting for the paint to dry, and it does dry very quickly, I cleaned and sprayed the hardware (drawer handles) with the gold spray paint shown above.
 It’s the perfect paint for that modern matte gold look!

 If I were using this piece in an area that gets a lot of use (not tucked away in my living room) I would have done some kind of poly top-coat, but I did not do that for this piece (at least not t this time).
 I am happy with how easy this project was, as I was doing it while my 2 month old baby was sleeping during nap times!
 I also helped me achieve the look I was going for in my living room.

 Here you see the before and after!
 I will be adding a picture of the completed living room in a few weeks.
 I decided to have it painted my go-to grey (greige) right now, Agreeable Grey, also by Benjamin Moore.
 I love how it turned out with my already existing white trim.
 I am waiting on posting a picture because I had to take my coffee table to a listing for staging (haha, yes I do actually take pieces from my own home to stage houses from time to time.
-You gotta go what you gotta do to get a home sold!), but once it’s back I’ll post more about the whole update!
-Here are a few more items in the room that helped it come together:
+You gotta do what you gotta do to get a home sold!), but once it’s back I’ll post more about the whole update!

 I wasn’t sure I would be able to pull this off, but I am glad I went for it!
 I hope this helps you get the creative juices flowing for your own little home project!

 If you need help preparing your home to sell, or just for your own enjoyment, contact me today!